-The Remuneration Committee currently comprises two members: Michel Rollier, Committee Chairman (independent member), and Victor Despature.
-Its mission is to submit proposals to the Supervisory Board, in particular in respect of the amount and calculation of corporate officers' remuneration and to provide advice concerning the amount of attendance fees.
+The Remuneration Committee currently comprises two members: Michel Rollier, Committee Chairman (independent member) and Victor Despature.
+Its mission is to submit proposals to the Supervisory Board, in particular in respect of the amount and calculation methods for corporate officers' remuneration, including findings on the variable remuneration for 2014 and proposals to be issued for the 2015 financial year, and to issue an opinion concerning the amount of attendance fees.
+Upon its request, external persons who are not members may attend Committee meetings.

 At least once a year, the Committee calls on a firm specialised in the subject of senior executive remuneration, which provides advice on the practices that are generally applied in companies of a comparable size.
 During the year just ended, it met three times.
-The rate of attendance by the members was 100%.
+The rate of attendance by the members was 83%.